Banana Bread Breakfast Cookies with Dark Chocolate

 Tips & Tricks For These Banana Breakfast Cookies

-- Don’t skip the mix-ins!!
+- First things first.
+Don’t skip the mix-ins!
 Not only do they make these cookies taste even better, but you need the mix-ins for the batter to work “correctly” (for lack of a better word).

 - I like to make these cookies on the larger side for more staying power, but you could certainly make them smaller (I would just check a bit earlier when baking to see if they are done).

-- They taste best warm. <— Fact!
+- They taste best warm.
 Either straight from the oven or just warmed up a touch in the microwave.
-Just do it, okay??
+So just do it, okay??

 - Blueberry Almond Butter Chia Pudding